Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Related Work

 \subsubsection{\textbf{Deep learning-based TSR methods}}

 The emergence of deep learning has inspired TSR research.
-Compared with traditional hand-crafted feature-based methods, deep learning-based methods can better learn features of traffic sign images.
+Compared with conventional hand-crafted feature-based methods, deep learning-based methods can better learn traffic sign image features.
 Zhang et al.~\cite{zhang2020lightweight} introduced two lightweight networks for improving recognition accuracy with fewer parameters.
-Abudhagir et al.~\cite{abudhagir2022highly} utilized the LeNet model for traffic sign recognition.
-Their CNN architecture consisted of the first two layers adapted from LeNet, followed by two additional convolutional layers, a dropout layer, and a flattened layer.
+Abudhagir et al.~\cite{abudhagir2022highly} used the LeNet model for TRS.
+Their CNN architecture comprised the first two layers adapted from LeNet, followed by two additional convolutional layers, a dropout layer, and a flattened layer.
 Zhu et al.~\cite{zhu2022traffic} proposed a TSR method based on YOLOv5.
-Besides, transformer-based TSR methods have also been proposed.
+In addition, transformer-based TSR methods have been proposed.
 Zheng et al.~\cite{zheng2022evaluation} used a vision transformer (ViT)~\cite{dosovitskiy2020image} to perform a detailed TSR evaluation.
 Luo et al.~\cite{luo2023pre} proposed a TSR approach comprising a lightweight pre-locator network and a refined classification network based on Swin-Transformer~\cite{liu2021swin}.
-The pre-locator network identifies sub-regions of traffic signs, while the refined classification network handles recognition within these regions.
+The pre-locator network identifies traffic sign sub-regions, and the refined classification network handles recognition within these regions.
 Guo et al.~\cite{guo2024signparser} proposed an end-to-end framework that integrates component detection, content reasoning, and semantic description generation for understanding traffic signs.
-Since trained on country-specific datasets, these supervised methods require fine-tuning or training from scratch when recognizing traffic signs in other countries.
-Several TSR approaches have been introduced to solve the problem.
-Cao et al.~\cite{cao2022sustainable} proposed a zero-shot method, which synthesizes a hybrid feature representation by extracting both general and principal visual features from traffic sign images.
-Gan et al.~\cite{gan2023zero} introduced a zero-shot approach utilizing midlevel features extracted from CNNs.
-However, due to the existence of cross-domain biases and the need for improving accuracy, more effective methods are expected to be explored.
+However, these supervised methods require fine-tuning or training from scratch when recognizing traffic signs in other countries because they are trained on country-specific datasets.
+Nevertheless, TSR approaches have been introduced to solve this problem.
+For example, Cao et al.~\cite{cao2022sustainable} proposed a zero-shot method that synthesizes a hybrid feature representation by extracting both general and principal visual features from traffic sign images.
+Gan et al.~\cite{gan2023zero} introduced a zero-shot approach that uses midlevel features extracted from CNNs.
+However, because of the existence of cross-domain biases and the need for improving accuracy, more effective methods are expected to be explored.